azhxra/azhxra/README.md

 - 🌱 I’m currently learning the basics as a BSCS first-year student
 - 📫 How to reach me azelleheartarenas@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I want to enter Law School after getting my in CS
+- ⚡ Fun fact: I want to enter Law School
 <!---
 azhxra/azhera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.